Multi-Agent Contracts: Preliminaries

 \section{Preliminaries}

-\paragraph{The multi-agent hidden-action principal-agent setting.} In our model a single principal interacts with a set of $n$ agents $\agents = [n] = \{1, \ldots, n\}$.
-We focus on the following combinatorial binary-action setup: Agents can either take action (exert effort) or not.
+\paragraph{The multi-agent hidden-action principal-agent setting} In our model, a single principal interacts with a set of $n$ agents $\agents = [n] = \{1, \ldots, n\}$.
+We focus on the following combinatorial binary-action and binary-outcome setup: Agents can either take action (exert effort) or not.
 Taking action comes with a cost $c_i \in \reals_{\geq 0}$ for agent $i$.
+There are two possible outcomes $\outcomespace = \{0,1\}$, which we interpret as failure ($\outcome = 0$) and success ($\omega = 1$), respectively.
+Each outcome $\outcome \in \outcomespace$ is associated with a reward $r(\omega) \geq 0$ for the principal.
+We assume that the principal's reward for success is normalized so that $r(1) = 1$, and that the reward for failure is $r(0) = 0$.